 If you’re thinking, “There has to be a better solution.”, you’re right.

 Airway Orthodontics is a type of holistic dentistry that not only takes into account patients’ teeth but their mouth and body.
 So, in the case of correcting crooked teeth by extractions and braces, the orthodontist is only focused on straightening the teeth.
-With a more holistic approach, the orthodontist focuses on the causes of the crooked teeth when straightening them, so the results will last without having to use an oral appliance for a lifetime.
+With a more holistic approach, the orthodontist focuses on the causes of the crooked teeth when straightening them, so the results will last without having to use retainers for a lifetime.

 Airway orthodontics seeks to not only straighten crooked teeth but also improve airways for better breathing and overall health.
 When patients can breathe better, they can sleep better, which leads to better health and development for children.
 Many children have pediatric sleep apnea.
 Sleep problems in kids has different symptoms than adults.
 Kids may act like they have ADHD and have very short attention spans.
 Kids may even wet the bed.

-The Myobrace® System focuses on the underlying issues that have led to crooked teeth.
+The Myobrace System focuses on the underlying issues that have led to crooked teeth.
 Children as young as three years old can use the system, but teens up to 15 are also good candidates for it.

-Myobrace® treatment is a pre-orthodontic system that promotes the healthy development of the jaw and mouth, which is why it’s beneficial for children.
+Myobrace treatment is a pre-orthodontic system that promotes the healthy development of the jaw and mouth, which is why it’s beneficial for children.
 The applications are removable and only need to be utilized one to two hours a day, and overnight while sleeping.
 Healthy start is another pediatric expansion system much like the Myobrace with some very distinct differences.

-- It corrects poor oral habits.
+- corrects poor oral habits.

-- It helps develop and align the jaws.
+- Develop and align the jaws.